Founder and Executive Director

 Daniel writes widely on alternative organizing approaches including Labor Law for the Rank & Filer: Build Solidarity While Staying Clear of the Law and Solidarity Unionism at Starbucks, both co-authored with Staughton Lynd.
-He serves on the board of directors of the Food Chain Workers Alliance and the National Lawyers Guild Labor & Employment Committee.
+He represented Brandworkers as a founding member organization of the Food Chain Workers Alliance and previously served on the National Lawyers Guild National Executive Committee.

 Selected Speaking Experience

-- Labor on the Edge: Workers and The Globalizing Marketplace at New York University.
+- Labor on the Edge: Workers and The Globalizing Marketplace, New York University